wuerzlefish/Qlockwork/Readme.txt

 Supports more than 30 types of LED stripes.
 FastLED (RGB), LPD8806 (RGBW), NeoPixel (RGB and RGBW).
 Horizontal and vertical LED layout.
-Webpage to control the clock.
+Webpage to control the clock via WiFi or AP.
 Adaptive brightness control.
 2 Transitions for timechange.
 Room and outdoor temperature.